-Your annual income, as reported on your IRS Form 1040, is your total income minus a specific list of deductions, such as student loan interest payments, moving expenses, and so on.
+Your annual income, as reported on your IRS Form 1040, is your total income minus a specific list of deductions, such as student loan interest payments and moving expenses.

 The type of IRA you select can have long-term financial implications for you and your loved ones.
 Your tax advisor or investment professional can help you decide which IRA may best suit your needs - and help you toward greater long-term financial security.